YujieZhu51/YujieZhu51.github.io/content/authors/admin/_index.md

 ## Hello，
 <div style="text-align: justify; line-height: 1.8;">
 🧑‍💻
-I am a second-year M.S. student (research track) in Computer Science at the University at Buffalo with a <strong>Presidential Fellowship</strong>, the university’s highest scholarship for graduate students, and with GPA of 3.93.
+I am a PhD student in Computer Science at the University at Buffalo with a <strong>Presidential Fellowship</strong>, the university’s highest scholarship for graduate students, and with GPA of 3.93.
 <!--I am a Ph.D. student in Computer Science at the University at Buffalo with a <strong>Presidential Fellowship</strong>, the university’s highest scholarship for graduate students.-->
 <br>
 ✨